petter-holmberg/elements/README.md

 ## Linear data structures

+### Ranges

+`bounded_range` implements a `Range` consisting of two `Loadable` positions.

+### Static sequences

 `pair` implements a structure of two elements (that may differ in type) allocated on the stack.
 They can be accessed through the function `get`, either by position or by type.
 If the two elements are of the same type, `pair` also provides a functor interface through the member function `.map`.

+`array_k` implements an array of *k* elements contiguously allocated on the stack, like built-in C++ arrays, but with regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
+`array_k` also provides a monadic interface through the member functions `.map` and `.flat_map`.

+### Dynamic sequences

+#### Linked data structures

+In linked data structures, the elements are stored in nodes that are permanently placed.
+During the lifetime of a linked data structure its nodes never move.

+##### Singly-linked lists

+`list_singly_linked_basic` implements a singly-linked list that supports constant-time `insert` or `erase` at the front or after a given position.
+The header and position type are the size of a single pointer.

+#### Extent-based data structures

 `array_single_ended` implements an array of elements contiguously allocated on the free store.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.